 Can My PC Run Call of Duty: Vanguard?

-You can experience what it would feel like to be a special forces soldier during World War II in Call of Duty: Vanguard.
-This eighteenth installment in the Call of Duty franchise has interesting design choices like exploding doors, it has amazing graphics and heart-stopping campaigns.
+The eighteenth instalment in the Call of Duty franchise has interesting design choices like exploding doors, it has amazing graphics and heart-stopping campaigns.
 The question is, can your PC run Call of Duty: Vanguard?

 In a first-person shooter game like Vanguard, it would be a complete disaster if you would suddenly find yourself lagging, or worse, the game completely breaks down.